pgtipping/Synthalyst/memory-bank/systemPatterns.md

 ## Interview Prep Feature Architecture

 The Interview Prep feature follows a modular architecture with clear separation of concerns:

+### User Flow

+The Interview Prep feature is designed with a logical user flow:

+1. **Interview Prep Plan** (First Activity):

+   - Users input job details or import from ApplyRight
+   - System generates a personalized preparation plan
+   - Users can export the plan as PDF

+2. **Mock Interview**:

+   - Users practice with AI-generated questions
+   - System provides feedback on responses
+   - Summary page shows overall performance

+3. **Question Library**:
+   - Users browse and filter questions
+   - Save questions for later review
+   - Add notes to saved questions

+This flow guides users through the preparation process, emphasizing planning before practice.

+### Premium Feature Testing

+For testing purposes, all authenticated users are treated as premium users.
+This allows for comprehensive testing of premium features before implementing actual subscription checks.
+The `checkPremiumStatus` function in the Interview Prep Plan component is configured to return `true` for any authenticated user.

 ### Data Models